sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.md

 ### [OPTIONAL] Hadoop Sequence Files
-Hadoop sequence files of all PDB structures can be downloaded and environmental variables can be set by running the following command:
+MMTF Hadoop sequence files of all PDB structures can be downloaded and environmental variables can be set by running the following command:
 ```
 cd _YOUR_DIRECTORY_